 6. Using a spring-removal too (Toro Part No. 92-5771), remove the idler spring from the deck hook to remove tension on the idler pulley.

+The spring is under tension when installed and can cause personal injury.
 Be careful when removing the belt.